Nihlus/zalloc/README.md

 ### Benefits?
 All memory allocated by `zalloc` is zero-initialized on allocation, and is provided to the user as such.
-Nonsane allocation request (such as zero-size allocations) are rejected.
+Nonsane allocation requests (such as zero-size allocations) are rejected.

 When memory blocks allocated with `zalloc` are freed, they are once again zeroed to erase potentially sensitive data and to improve fault detection.
 Instead of reading garbage data in the case of a fault condition, the presence of